Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 Admittedly, flat regions like Nantucket Island don't lend themselves to exciting 3D renderings.
 You can see some texture, but there's just not a lot of the third dimension going on.
 For more mountainous regions, things can look more interesting (while also being more  helpful for Jim).

 To demonstrate this, I generated 3D topography for one of Salt Lake City's more popular hikes - the Living Room Trail.
-It has approximately 1,000 feet of elevation gain, as opposed to Nantucket Island's meager 30.
+It has approximately 1,000 feet of elevation gain, as opposed to Nantucket Island's meager 30 feet.

 See below for the code used to generate the rendering.
 In general, the process is as follows:
 1. Install the necessary packages